Updated: 29 January 2021

 By Dr. Gizelle Baker

-Director Global Scientific Engagement
+VP Global Scientific Engagement

 As new smoke-free products reach more people, it’s more important than ever to provide people accurate and non-misleading information about these products.
 Dr. Gizelle Baker walks us through the current scientific understanding of heated tobacco products.